 highly-charged atmosphere that prevailed.

-on the image for larger version
+Click on the images for larger version

 Click here for transcription of letter